 One interesting note is that if a trader decided not to trade a commodity within a market, then they were to eschew that market entirely.
-So if one of the turtles didn’t want to trade crude oil, then they were supposed to stay away from everything else in that market, for example heating oil or unleaded gas.
+So if one of the turtles didn’t want to trade crude oil, then they were supposed to stay away from everything else in that market, like heating oil or unleaded gas.

 Turtle Position Sizing

-The Turtle Traders used a very sophisticated position sizing algorithm.
-They would adjust the size of their position based on volatility of the asset.
+The Turtle Traders used a sophisticated position sizing algorithm.
+They would adjust the size of their position based on the volatility of the asset.
 Essentially, if a turtle amassed a position in a high volatility market, it would be offset by a position in a lower volatility one.

-The formula Dennis provided them helped them figure out how much of each contract they should have.
+The formula Dennis provided helped them figure out how much of each contract they should have.
 In high volatility markets the turtles would inevitably have smaller amounts, and larger amounts of contracts in lower volatility markets.